bhargav0605/bhargav0605/README.md

 My name is Bhargav Parmar.
 I am a Software Engineer with great DevOps experience.
 I have worked on different techonologies including Kubernetes, Docker, ELK.
 Microservice, ReactJS and AWS services as well.
 In addition to that I was able to get "Certified Kubernetes Application Developer `(CKAD)`" certification and I was responsible for managing and deploying microservices on kubernetes environments.

-- 🌱 I'm currently working as a DevOps Engineer at https://inferenz.ai
+- 🌱 I'm currently working as a DevOps Engineer at https://inferenz.ai maintaining and designing infrastructure using Terraform, AWS and snowflake.
 - ⚡ Fun fact: I love wrist watches.
 - 📫 How to reach me: bhargavparmar7080@gmail.com
 - 📫 Professional Email: contact@bhargavparmar.dev